Dec 02, 2021maipenrai rated this title 0.5 out of 5 stars

 So who needs a plot?
 I don't.
 This is a very well-written portrayal of an elderly widow who lives in Pittsburgh, and her life, past and present.
 It is a bit of a cautionary tale, as in I don't want that to be my future.
 She if very…

+Well laid out in respect to the feelings and concerns of an individual facing their twilight years.
 For me, the story plodded along without much build to a climax; perhaps I was expecting something more? ~ I am not a qualified literary…

 A true treasure.
 Builds to a moving crescendo.
 For all time, this book nails life in America in 2007/08 (set in Pittsburgh area).
 A mundane story—an elderly widow’s life.
 Getting the flu is one of the main events.
 O’Nan seems to have…